gokselk/ahc_distalg_template/docs/wavesecho/algorithm.rst

 Example
 ~~~~~~~~

 Consider a network of five nodes arranged in a star topology, with the central node as the initiator.
-The Waves-Echo algorithm facilitates the collection and dissemination of information, ultimately leading to a decision made by the initiator after all nodes have communicated their status.
+The WavesEcho algorithm facilitates the collection and dissemination of information, ultimately leading to a decision made by the initiator after all nodes have communicated their status.

 Correctness
 ~~~~~~~~~~~